 The 2021 grant was awarded for INTEgRating post-FRACTure care into primary care (INTERFRACT): Development of a post-fracture care pathway for the primary care setting

-2020 AMGEN Healthy Bones Australia - ANZBMS Clinical Grant Program
+2020 Healthy Bones Australia - ANZBMS Clinical Grant Program proudly supported by Amgen

 Associate Professor David Scott